mchlebosz/mchlebosz/README.md

 - Python
 - Windows and Linux systems

-👨‍🎓 Currently student of Poznan University of Technology
+👨‍🎓 Currently student @ Poznan University of Technology

 💞️ I’m looking to collaborate on some creative, responsive and a11ble apps